RithyHuot/JustDoIt/docs/README.md

 ## Minimum Viable Product
-#### JustDoIt is a web application inspired by Evernote built using Ruby on Rails and React+Redux.
+#### JustDoIt is a web application inspired by Meetup built using Ruby on Rails and React+Redux.

 The primary features of this website include:
 - [ ] Hosting on Heroku